Italian version

 No communicative courses are offered for C1 level, but students can attend the C1 biannual courses (October-December; March-April).

-Alternatively, students can enrol in communicative B2 courses.
+Alternatively, students can enrol in communicative B2 courses, which is only activated upon reaching a minimum number of students.

 Self-learning